pytorch/pytorch/docs/source/onnx.rst

 Use :func:`torch.Tensor.detach` instead.
 (Work is ongoing to `remove Tensor.data entirely <https://github.com/pytorch/pytorch/issues/30987>`_).

-Avoid Inplace Operations when using tensor.shape in tracing mode
+Avoid in-place operations when using tensor.shape in tracing mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In tracing mode, shape values obtained from tensor.shape are traced as tensors,